 Following the creation of the Phillips Memorial Park and gardens in 1914, the present bowling green was constructed by the town council in 1923, at a cost of £170.
 It has been home to the club since 1924.

 The park is named after John George (Jack) Phillips, who, as well as being a resident of Farncombe, was Chief Wireless Telegraphist on the RMS Titanic.
 He was employed by Marconi and was sending personal messages when the ship struck an iceberg.
-Jack remained at his post sending out distress messages in Morse code, as the ship sank, after striking an iceberg, on 15 April 1912.
+Jack remained at his post sending out distress messages in Morse code, as the ship sank, on 15 April 1912.
 The Cloister was built in his honour through public subscription.
 The garden was designed by Gertrude Jekyll and the cloister by Hugh Thackery Turner.